telerik/ajax-docs/api/client/Telerik.Web.UI.RadRibbonBar.md

 The event arguments.

-### toggleListToggling
+### buttonClicking

-Occurs when the user clicks on a ribbonbar toggle button, before the ribbonbar responds to the mouse click.
+Occurs when the user clicks on a ribbonbar button, before the ribbonbar responds to the mouse click.

 #### Event Data